fourscoreandmore/fourscoreandmore.org/index.md

 ## About

 ‘Four Score and More’ is a social initiative founded in 2018 to provide high-quality resources for the teaching and learning of music, particularly music theory.
-We have three primary goals, to:
+We aim to:

 1. Assist teachers and students by providing extensive exercise materials, allowing them to focus not on creating the resources, but how best to use and adapt them for their own purposes.